HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 Pretty sweet, huh?

-And the best part is – it barely cost you anything!
-If you want to get real advanced too, check out our tarp shelter configurations article to see over 20+ different ways to make your own tent.
+And the best part is – it barely costs you anything!
+If you want to get really advanced too, check out our tarp shelter configurations article to see over 20+ different ways to make your own tent.

 For more tips on how to save money on camping gear, and other ways to stretch your dollar while camping, check out this article I wrote on camping on a budget.